-Visit the EPA environmental education grants web page to learn more about EE grants.
+Visit EPA's environmental education grants web page to learn more about EE grants.

 I am interested in any free materials (teacher resources or curriculum) you can send me.

 Rather than just sending out packets of materials, we prefer to let you select what you'd like to receive.
 Fortunately, there are some excellent resources online for doing just that.